 As Director of Research, I’m responsible for developing the organisation’s research agenda and ensuring that the team produces outstanding policy research.
 We’ve set up quite a unique internal quality assurance process and external peer-review system for our research papers, which you can read more about here.
 Our reports have been used sources in peer-reviewed academic papers or by Select Committees and government departments.

-Since I joined Reform in 2015, I’ve been involved with a wide variety of research projects ranging from assessing current issues with ways of measuring of public sector productivity to developing a model for performance assessment within prison using data envelopment analysis.
-My work now focuses on how tech innovations can help public services deliver better outcomes for people in the most efficient way.
-I co-authored a project which looked at the uses of distributed ledger technologies for identity management in the public sector.
+Since joining Reform in 2015, I’ve been involved with a wide variety of research projects ranging from assessing current issues with ways of measuring of public sector productivity to developing a model for prison performance assessment .
+My work now focuses on how tech innovations can help public services deliver better outcomes for people.
 I am particularly interested in the public-sector applications of artificial intelligence (AI).
-I lead and co-authored a paper on AI in the NHS.
-This project looked at how AI could help the NHS deliver its service transformation plans, as well as the challenges that need to be addressed to make this a reality.
+I lead and co-authored papers on data sharing in the public sector, AI in the NHS, the value of healthcare data and commercial models within healthcare system and the regulation of data-driven technology in healthcare (in collaboration with NHSX).

 Areas of interest

 - Applications and ethical use of AI in public sector